Guinea Travel Information

 Guinea is generally a safe country and most visits are trouble free, but crime is found in cities such as Conakry.

 Although the political situation in Guinea has stabilised in recent years, there are ongoing political tensions that have lead to sporadic violent demonstrations in the capital.
 Conflict in the country is largely political and all protests and political gatherings should be avoided.

 Military checkpoints and roadblocks are common throughout the country and tourists should carry identification at all times.
 There is a low general threat from terrorism: no terrorist attacks on foreigners have been reported in Guinea but there is the possibility of retaliatory attacks by terrorist groups in neighbouring countries.
 Armed robbery of vehicles is on the increase, especially in the south of the country, and travellers should avoid driving at night.

 As most Guineans are practising Muslims, conservative dress (especially for women) and judicious behaviour is essential, especially during religious festivals and celebrations.
 Greetings are very important in Guinea, as is respect for elders.
-When mixing with seniors, it's polite to offer a firm handshake and inquire about their well-being, but avoid making direct eye contact with seniors.
-Guineans are wary of photography, so ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
-It is also considered rude to show the soles of your feet or shoes, and to touch or move objects with your feet.
+When mixing with seniors, it's polite to offer a firm handshake and inquire about their wellbeing, but to avoid making direct eye contact.
+Guineans are wary of photography, so visitors should ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
+It is also considered rude to show the soles of feet or shoes, and to touch or move objects with feet.
 Visitors should avoid using their left hand when greeting others, or when eating, as it is considered 'haram' (impure).
 Homosexuality is not widely accepted or understood.

 Visitors to Guinea may import up to 1,000 cigarettes, 250 cigars or 1kg of tobacco.
 Also permitted is one bottle of alcohol, and an amount of perfume reasonable for personal use.